 Sunrise MarketPlace Overlay Zone Proposal

-On September 28, 2022, the Planning Commission will be reviewing a proposed amendment to the City's Zoning Code which would create an overlay zone which further refines the allowed uses within the Sunrise Marketplace area.
+On October 27, 2022, the City Council will be considering an amendment to the City's Zoning Code which would create an overlay zone which further refines the allowed uses within the Sunrise Marketplace area.
 The proposed overlay zone will prohibit some auto-intense uses such as gas stations, car washes, auto repair and similar.
 The elimination of these uses will further the Community's goal of providing vibrant and active space and further the City's economic goals for the area.

 Citrus Heights City Council Chambers